 Get active in Pembrokeshire

 Burn off excess energy and make the most of the fun, all-weather activities you can do in Pembrokeshire.

 Come rain or shine in Pembrokeshire, Hangar 5 in Haverfordwest has an array of activities to keep families amused.
 Bounce away at the trampoline park, take a break in the café or set the little ones free in the soft play area.
 There’s fun for all the family at Hangar 5.

-Go karting will enable those with a competitive spirit to have fun in a safe environment.
+Go-karting will enable those with a competitive spirit to have fun in a safe environment.
 All the equipment you’ll need is provided and you can arrive and drive, have a go at a competition (you’ll need to book ahead) or book your children into the little racers programme.
-The ideal rainy day activity in Pembrokeshire, you can go indoor karting at West Wales Karting, or if getting wet isn’t a concern, you can hit the outdoor circuit at Carew Carting.
+For the ideal rainy day activity in Pembrokeshire, you can go indoor karting at West Wales Karting, or if getting wet isn’t a concern, you can hit the outdoor circuit at Carew Carting.

 Wrap up at the beach

 As the UK’s only coastal national park, there are plenty of award-winning beaches in Pembrokeshire to explore.
 Beautiful come rain or shine, sometimes the best thing to do is don the waterproofs and enjoy a refreshing stroll on these magnificent beaches.
 If you don’t mind getting soaked right through, surfing, bodyboarding, kitesurfing, kayaking and more can all be enjoyed in these waters, making for a fun family bonding session with older children.

 Dive in, it’s raining anyway!
 Explore the coast from a different angle for an adventure to remember!
 Pembrokeshire is the home of this adventurous activity so splash about in this rock-hopping, cliff jumping, exhilarating activity!
 Celtic Quest Coasteering is one of several centres offering this adrenaline-fuelled activity.

 Museums in Pembrokeshire